CraigIDent/SpliSER/README.md

 * A new pre-combine command (details below).

-* A new flag (--capCounts) to stop wasting time on rare splice sites in highly expressed genes.

 * Duplicate introns on both strands (template switching errors), are now merged by default.

 * Secondary and Supplementary alignments are now ignored by default.